eduberenguer/eduberenguer/README.md

 ### I'm a frontend from Spain, I'm passionate on creating technology to elevate people, and building community.
 Some technologies I enjoy working with are ReactJS and Javascript. <br/><br>

--   🌱 I’m currently learning Typescript and Redux

--   💬 Ask me about react

 -   📫 How to reach me eddiberenguer@gmail.com

 -   🐕 I love dogs